Getting ready to enjoy summer with our Cincinnati Summer Bucket List!

 Summer is right around the corner and I think it’s safe to say that we’re all looking for something fun to do this year!
 While this summer is sure to look a bit different for us all, that doesn’t mean we can’t get out there and enjoy some fun in the sun, right?

-Enjoy our list of things to do for the endless summer of 2020.
-We’ve tried our best to let you know what’s open and what’s scheduled to open soon in our listings.
+Enjoy our list of things to do for the summer of 2021.

 Get ready to mark things off on your Cincinnati Summer Bucket List!

 This may be the very best thing to do this summer – go for a hike!
 Take a look at some of our favorite Cincinnati hiking spots here.

 Hop in the car to see the amazing ArtWorks murals located downtown and in the surrounding areas.
 You can print out a map and route your own tour.
 The map includes 60 of the murals.

 You can make your own mural tour in Hamilton, Ohio as well.
 Their Street Spark project has 11 murals, many of which can be viewed when you walk down Main / High Streets.
 Get a great look at all eleven murals (plus three more coming soon) here.